Pyrimidine metabolism: De novo biosynthesis of pyrimidine

-De Novo biosynthesis of a pyrimidine is catalyzed by three gene products CAD, DHODH and UMPS.
-The first three enzymes of the process are all coded by the same gene in CAD which consists of carbamoyl phosphate synthetase II, aspartate carbamoyltransferase and dihydroorotase.
-Dihydroorotate dehydrogenase (DHODH) unlike CAD and UMPS is a mono-functional enzyme and is localized in the mitochondria.
+De novo biosynthesis of a pyrimidine is catalyzed by three gene products: CAD, dihydroorotate dehydrogenase (DHODH) and uridine monophosphate synthetase (UMPS).
+The first three enzymes of the process are all coded by the same gene, CAD, which consists of carbamoyl phosphate synthetase II, aspartate carbamoyltransferase and dihydroorotase.
+DHODH, unlike CAD and UMPS, is a mono-functional enzyme and is localized in the mitochondria.
 UMPS is a bifunctional enzyme consisting of orotate phosphoribosyltransferase (OPRT) and orotidine monophosphate decarboxylase (OMPDC).
-Both, CAD and UMPS are localized around the mitochondria, in the cytosol.
+Both CAD and UMPS are localized around the mitochondria, in the cytosol.
 In Fungi, a similar protein exists but lacks the dihydroorotase function: another protein catalyzes the second step.

 In other organisms (Bacteria, Archaea and the other Eukaryota), the first three steps are done by three different enzymes.

 Pyrimidine catabolism

 Pyrimidines are ultimately catabolized (degraded) to CO_{2}, H_{2}O, and urea.
 Cytosine can be broken down to uracil, which can be further broken down to N-carbamoyl-β-alanine, and then to beta-alanine, CO_{2}, and ammonia by beta-ureidopropionase.
 Thymine is broken down into β-aminoisobutyrate which can be further broken down into intermediates eventually leading into the citric acid cycle.

 β-aminoisobutyrate acts as a rough indicator for rate of DNA turnover.